 To preserve plants it’s essential that we keep them growing in gardens, so all of our plant guardians are doing vital work.
 If a plant has very limited, or no commercial availability, it relies on being grown in gardens for its survival.

-It is important to have these rare plants registered at a known location, as this way we can ensure that none slip through the gaps and are lost to horticulture.
+It is important to have these rare plants recorded at a known location, as this way we can ensure that none slip through the gaps and are lost to horticulture.
 For conservation purposes, we also encourage rare plants to be duplicated at a few known locations as an insurance against loss.
 That’s why we have a record of plants in guardianship and why we encourage our Plant Guardians to make more of their plants and share them (perhaps through the Plant Exchange?).

 You may have a suitable plant already in your care that you’d like to conserve through the scheme.
 Even if you don't think the plant you are growing is rare, it could be an unfashionable variety that has disappeared from the trade, or be at risk for a number of reasons.
 It may also be wanted by a collection holder (see the list of 'desiderata' plants).

 Our experts will assess whether your plant is rare in cultivation before adding it to the list of plants in guardianship.
 Anyone searching for it to find out more, or perhaps to grow it themselves, will be able to locate it and expand the scope of our conservation.